eezyinc/galley/README.markdown

 `gal r <ID>` is an alias for `doctl compute droplet delete <ID>` and will delete the droplet specified by the ID.
 Use `gal ls` to find droplet IDs.

+## Testing

+Run `bin/gal-test` for an end-to-end test--it will take a few minutes.
+Note that this runs live on Digital Ocean and you will be charged, albeit only
+$0.01USD. `bin/gal-test` is primarily intended for use when working on Galley itself; it likely provides no benefit to an end user.